mplewis/globe.pub/src/content/docs/docs/1-rules.md

 3. **Respect other people and don’t be a jerk.** If you're not sure if something is okay, ask yourself: "Would I say this to someone's face?"
 If the answer is no, then it's probably not okay to say it here.
+4. **No political debate.** Politics are present in everyday life and travel, especially when it comes to cultural boundaries and safety.
+Political discussion as it relates to travel is allowed as long as it remains respectful and on-topic.
-4. **Mark content as NSFW.** This is generally a safe-for-work community, so if you post something that’s not safe for work, please mark it as NSFW using the checkbox.
+5. **Mark content as NSFW.** This is generally a safe-for-work community, so if you post something that’s not safe for work, please mark it as NSFW using the checkbox.
 This helps other users keep it out of their feed.
-5. **No spam or unsolicited promotion.** Please message the admins if you’re not sure if your post counts as spam.
+6. **No spam or unsolicited promotion.** Please message the admins if you’re not sure if your post counts as spam.

 If you see a post that breaks the rules, use the `🚩` button to **report the